ThirdAILabs/Demos/README.md

 # 🪐 Universal Deep Transformer

-Universal Deep Transformer (UDT) is our consolidated API for processing tabular data of any form.
+Universal Deep Transformer (UDT) is our consolidated API for processing a variety of data of any form.
 It handles text, numeric, categorical, multi-categorical, graph, and time series input data while generalizing to multi-class classification, multi-label retrieval, and regression problems.
 Just like NeuralDB, UDT is optimized for conventional CPUs and is accessible to any standard desktop machine.

 Some applications of UDT include:
 * Netflix-style Movie Recommendation